 Returning to the UK he worked as an assessment researcher for 20 years, firstly with an exam board and then with government agencies.
 These posts led to wide experience with assessment policy and the development of national qualifications and assessments.

-His current focus is on how expertise develops and the implications for classroom teaching and learning.
-His most recent book is The Expert Learner: Challenging the myth of ability (2014, OUP/McGraw-Hill).
+His Testing Times: The uses and abuses of assessment (Routledge, 2008) focused on the impact of assessment, while his current focus is on how expertise develops and the implications for classroom teaching and learning.
+His book on this is The Expert Learner: Challenging the myth of ability (2014, OUP/McGraw-Hill).

 Much of his current professional work involves working with teachers on classroom teaching and learning – and the role formative assessment plays in this.